jamesmeneghello/pynab/README.md

 - Developed around pure API usage
 - Newznab-API compatible (mostly, see below)
 - TVRage/IMDB/Password post-processing
+- Release renaming for most obfuscated releases

 In development:
 ---------------

-- Release renaming for obfuscated releases (works for misc/books, breaks other stuff)
-- Pre-DB comparisons maybe?
+- Pre-DB comparisons to assist in renaming
+- XMPP PubSub support to push to nzb clients
+- Got an idea?
+Send it in!

 Technical Differences to Newznab